Abandoned presidential statues in Williamsburg attract tourists from around the world

 "It's all about social media now," Plashal said.

-Even though they were on display for the public to see for 6 years in President's Park, they never attracted the kind of popularity they have now.
+Even though they were on display for the public to see for six years in President's Park, they never attracted the kind of popularity they have now.

 "People like them better just like this."